MicrosoftDocs/cpp-docs/docs/standard-library/chrono-functions.md

 ## <a name="parse-format-strings"></a> Parse format strings

-The format may be one of the following:
+The format may be one of these strings:

 ### Date